carmenbianca/report-liferay/report.md

 Find below an overview of the contents of the chapters:

-- Chapter \ref{introduction}: \nameref{introduction} --- This chapter, details
+- Chapter \ref{introduction}: \nameref{introduction} --- Details an introduction
-  an introduction to the intership and an in-depth context.
+  to the internship and an in-depth context.

 - Chapter \ref{research}: \nameref{research} --- Defines the research questions
   and their methods.